History

 December 02, 2010

-Prophesied by the historic Buddha approximately about 2,000 years before his birth, Tsongkhapa (1357-1419) was a child prodigy who went on to establish and inspire Tibet’s most powerful monastic sect.
-Dissatisfied by the ill discipline – intellectual, religious and monastic – of contemporary orders, he reined his disciples and followers into a strict new order. […]
+Prophesied by the historic Buddha approximately 2,000 years before his birth, Tsongkhapa (1357–1419) was a child prodigy who went on to establish and inspire Tibet’s most powerful monastic sect.
+Dissatisfied by the intellectual, religious, and monastic indiscipline of contemporary orders, he reined his disciples and followers into a strict new order.
+The Gelug sect re-established […]

 Read more